-My Introduction: Male, mid-twenties, residing in Metro Vancouver, Canada.
+Male, late-twenties, residing in Metro Vancouver, Canada.
 Planning to become financially independent by beating market returns, which I have been consistently doing.
-In the last five years that I’ve lived on my own I’ve managed to pay off $15,000 of student loans, quadruple my home equity, build up a stock portfolio worth over $150,000, and acquire over $300,000 worth of additional investments like farmland and precious metals, all using my own savings, plus some bank loans.
-I’ve shared my tax statements from previous years to demonstrate that even an average salary can be used to create great wealth with the proper strategy and leverage So far my net worth has increased exponentially every year because I’ve learned how to make my money work hard for me.
+In the last six years that I’ve lived on my own I’ve managed to pay off $15,000 of student loans, quadruple my home equity, build up a stock portfolio worth almost $200,000, and acquire over $300,000 worth of additional investments like farmland, mortgages, and precious metals, all using my own savings, plus some bank loans.
+I’ve shared my income tax statements from previous years to demonstrate that even an average salary can be used to create great wealth with the proper strategy and leverage My investments are growing at double digit rates every year because I’ve learned how to make my money work hard for me.
 I’m Liquid Independence, and welcome to my freedom 35 blog (^_^)